-Cellular starting materials intended for further manufacturing are generally collected from healthy living donors.
-Please clarify the process by which a cellular starting material collection facility (e.g., Leukopak) would perform a physical assessment of these donors to ensure they meet the required criteria for ruling out the risk of sepsis.
+2. If the requirement is included, please clarify the process by which a cellular starting material (e.g. mononuclear cells or leukocytes) collection facility would perform a physical assessment of these donors to ensure they meet the required criteria for ruling out the risk of sepsis.